Dec 14, 2017

 Support from a large global company like Henkel shows the importance of sustainability in the entire palm oil industry and can inspire farmers to improve their practices.
 Henkel is going beyond certification and playing a leading role in driving tangible improvements on the ground.

-Together, we are currently working on seven projects, and have already reached nearly 18,000 smallholders across 213,000 hectares.
+To date, around 36,400 smallholders have been reached on some 340,000 hectares under cultivation.
 These numbers are substantial – but there is still potential for growth.
 Palm oil cultivation is estimated to cover around 27 million hectares globally, and there are around 2.2 million oil palm smallholders worldwide.

 Scaling our impact